 Photographer Tutorial

 Welcome to NativeMirror!
 This tutorial is your first step on the way to becoming a NativeMirror contributor.
-We encourage our contributors to be as imaginative as possible and submit their most creative work.
-At the same time, we have very specific requirements designed to maintain the quality of our collection.
+Be as imaginative as possible and submit your most creative work.
 There will be a short quiz at the end of this tutorial to help you remember what you've learnt.
 Don't worry, if you get the wrong answer a pop up message with the correct information will assist you.

 What We Need From You

 We require that all photographers submit and maintain a minimum portfolio of five (5) artworks.
-This allows us to better access your fit with our gallery and also helps you to build a following amongst visitors to NativeMirror.
+This allows us to better access your fit with our gallery.
 There is currently no maximum number of images limit for portfolios.

 We are looking for images with the following qualities: